-- The Server shall offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration. - The Server shall offer services using Multicast (Repetition Phase and Main Phase). - The Server does not need to answer a Find Service in the Repetition Phase. - The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag).
+- The Server shall offer services including the Initial Wait Phase, the Repetition Phase, and the Main Phase depending on the configuration. - The Server shall offer services using Multicast (Repetition Phase and Main Phase). - The Server does not need to answer a Find Service in the Repetition Phase. - The Server shall answer a Find Service in the Main Phase with an Offer Service using Unicast (no optimization based on unicast flag). - The Server shall send a Stop Offer Service when shutting down.

-- The Server shall send a Stop Offer Service when shutting down. - The Server shall receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification. - The Server shall send a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast. - The Server shall support controlling the sending (i.e. fan out) of SOME/IP event messages based on the subscriptions of SOME/IP-SD.
+- The Server shall receive a Subscribe Eventgroup as well as a Stop Subscribe Eventgroup and react according to this specification. - The Server shall send a Subscribe Eventgroup Ack and Subscribe Eventgroup Nack using unicast. - The Server shall support controlling the sending (i.e. fan out) of SOME/IP event messages based on the subscriptions of SOME/IP-SD.
 This might include sending events based on Multicast. - The Server shall support the triggering of initial SOME/IP event messages.

-$[TR_SOMEIP_00501]\circ$ The following behaviors/reactions shall be implemented on the Client side:
+[TR_SOMEIP_00501] [The following behaviors/reactions shall be implemented on the Client side:

-- The Client shall find services using a Find Service entry and Multicast. - The Client shall stop finding a service if the regular Offer Service arrives. - The Client shall react to the Servers Offer Service with an unicast SD message including all Subscribe Eventgroups of the services offered in the message of the Server. - The Client shall interpret and react to the Subscribe Eventgroup Ack and Subscribe Eventgroup Nack as specified in this document.
+- The Client shall find services using a Find Service entry and Multicast only in the repetition phase. - The Client shall stop finding a service if the regular Offer Service arrives. - The Client shall react to the Servers Offer Service with an unicast SD message that includes all Subscribe Eventgroups of the services offered in the message of the Server that the client currently wants to subscribe to. - The Client shall interpret and react to the Subscribe Eventgroup Ack and Subscribe Eventgroup Nack as specified in this document.